 You are able to go out, socialise and enjoy student life, but it is important that you are responsible at all times.
 The gov.uk website has more information about meeting people from outside your household and staying alert and safe.

 When moving into your university accommodation you will be forming a new household.
-You are free to interact within your household bubble, regardless of the number, but you must not exceed six people when socialising outside the home, and must not exceed six people when inviting others into your household.
+You are free to interact within your household bubble, regardless of the number, if your household (and/or support bubble) is larger than 6 people, this is your largest permitted group and you cannot meet as a group with any additional people.
+You must not exceed six people when inviting others into your household.

 As well as wearing them in our indoor campus spaces, face coverings should be worn where social distancing is difficult to maintain or you are unable to guarantee good ventilation (unless you are exempt for health, age or disability reasons).
 It is also important to dispose of them safely and responsibly after use.
 Find out more information about when to wear face coverings, the exceptions to their use and how to make your own.